xp44mm/shpParser/markdown/About Shape Descriptions.md

 ending octant    = 2  because arc ends in the 90 degree octant
 ```

-00C
+### 00C

 Arc defined by X-Y displacement and bulge

+### 00D

+Multiple bulge-specified arcs

 They are similar to codes 8 and 9 in that you can use them to specify X-Y displacements.
 However, codes 00C and 00D draw arcs by applying a bulge factor to the displacement vector.
-Code 00C draws one arc segment, while code 00D draws multiple arc segments (polyarcs) until it is terminated by a (0,0) displacement.
+Code 00C draws one arc segment, while code 00D draws multiple arc segments (polyarcs) until it is terminated by a `(0,0)` displacement.

 Code 00C must be followed by three bytes describing the arc: